HL7/fhir-resp-net-ig/input/pagecontent/spec.md

 ##### Subscription Requirements

+The requirements in this sub-section are only applicable if when the Data Submitter is not packaged as part of the Data Source.

-* The Data Source **SHALL** support the creation of Subscriptions for the encounter-end Subscription Topic
+* The Data Source **SHALL** support the creation of Subscriptions for the following named events described at [US Public Health Profiles Library IG Trigger Events]({{site.data.fhir.ver.uspublichealthprofileslibraryIg}}/us-ph-valueset-triggerdefinition-namedevent.html

+	* Start of an Encounter
+	* Close of an Encounter

 * The Data Source **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to notify the Data Submitter.

 * The Data Source **SHALL** support Notification Bundles with [``full resource payload``]({{site.data.fhir.ver.subscriptionsIg}}/payloads.html#full-resource) as outlined in the Backport Subscriptions IG.

-* For the RESP-NET Content IG, the Data Source **SHALL** include the Encounter resource which was closed as part of the Notification Bundle.
+* For the RESP-NET IG, the Data Source **SHALL** include the Encounter resource which was started or closed as part of the Notification Bundle.

 * The Data Source **SHALL** support operations and APIs for Subscription, Notification Bundle, Subscription status resources as outlined in the [Data Source Capability Statement](CapabilityStatement-resp-net-data-source.html).